 - Sip on green tea to help increase your calorie burning throughout the day.
 If you’re looking to help boost your metabolism, sip on green tea.
 Green tea is a popular beverage choice that has been shown to help increase calorie burning throughout the day.
 In one study, participants who drank green tea had an increase in energy and activity levels as well as a decrease in appetite.
 Another study found that drinking green tea helped people burn more calories even when they were at rest.
 So if you want to help boost your metabolism, drink some green tea.

 - Make sure to include exercise in your daily routine to help you burn more calories and boost your metabolism.
 Metabolism is the process of your body converting food into energy.
 By burning more calories than you consume, you can help to boost your metabolism and help to lose weight.
 In order to burn more calories, it’s important to include regular exercise in your daily routine.

-- Be patient while you’re trying to lose weight–73% of people who successfully maintain their weight over 6 months report doing so by eating fewer calories than they expend rather than skipping meals or exercising intensely for hours at a time every day.
+- Be patient while you’re trying to lose weight–73% of people who can maintain their weight over 6 months report doing so by eating fewer calories than they expend rather than skipping meals or exercising intensely for hours at a time every day.